 Closed toed, closed heeled, liquid proof shoes are required when working in the laboratory.
 Protective footwear such as shoe covers may be necessary to minimize contamination of the laboratory and prevent the accidental release of recombinant and biohazardous materials from a laboratory.
 If disposable shoe covers are used in the laboratory, waste containers must be available to dispose of used shoe covers.
 Shoe covers must not be reused.

 Additional respiratory protection may be required.
 Respirator selection is based on the hazard and the protection factor required.
 Respirators must be carefully fitted to the individual and fit tested before use.
-Personnel who require respiratory protection must contact Risk Management and Safety for assistance in selection of equipment, training in proper usage and enrollment in the Risk Management Respiratory Protection Program.
+Personnel who require respiratory protection must contact Occupational Health for fit testing, training, and assistance in selection of equipment.